Key figures and topics behind the Diana Panorama interview controversy

 Diana’s brother alleges these papers were far more important than other mocked-up documents, relating to a former employee of the earl, that Mr Bashir also used as he tried to gain access to the princess.

-In 1996 the BBC held an internal investigation which examined the mocked-up documents relating to the earl’s former employee, as it tried to determine whether or not the princess had been misled, with a key piece of evidence, a note from Diana, suggesting she had not.
+In 1996 the BBC held an internal investigation which examined the mocked-up documents relating to the earl’s former employee.
+This aimed to determine whether or not the princess had been misled, with a key piece of evidence, a note from Diana, suggesting she had not.

-The BBC’s director-general, Tim Davie, has confirmed there will be an new independent inquiry into the events.
+The BBC has now announced that Lord Dyson will lead an independent investigation into the circumstances around the Panorama interview.

+Mr Dyson said: “This is an important investigation which I will start straight away.
+I will ensure it is both thorough and fair.”

 – Martin Bashir

-Martin Bashir rose to prominence with his interview of Diana and later his documentary about global superstar Michael Jackson.
+Martin Bashir rose to prominence after his interview with Diana and later his documentary about global superstar Michael Jackson.

-The BBC has said in a statement that Mr Bashir admitted commissioning mocked-up bank documents, that related to the former Spencer employee, during the corporation’s internal investigation.
+The BBC has said in a statement that Mr Bashir admitted commissioning mocked-up bank documents, which related to the former Spencer employee, during the corporation’s internal investigation.

 The reporter had asked graphic designer Matt Wiessler to make the documents.